 Toronto Blue Jays vs. Texas Rangers

-The Toronto Blue Jays and the Texas Rangers close out their series on Sunday in Toronto.
-The Rangers are -160 favorites over the Blue Jays with an over/under run total set at 9.
+The Texas Rangers and the Toronto Blue Jays meet for game two of their series in Arlington.
+The Rangers are -175 favorites over the Blue Jays with an over/under run total set at 10.